 A note for our American readers: for Grantourismo, our style guide calls for Oxford English and Australian Oxford English for spelling.
 In English, the hot-tasting pod of a variety of capsicum is spelt ‘chilli’, while in American-English it’s ‘chili’.
 For the dish, in English it’s ‘chilli con carne’.

-Notes on My Chilli Con Carne Recipe
+Tips to Making This Chilli Con Carne Recipe

 Over the years I have had to adapt this chilli con carne recipe to the local ingredients that I can get, depending on what part of the world we were living and travelling in at the time.